AriFordsham/GHCWiki/building/solaris.md

 The `/usr/sfw/bin/gcc` version (at least on Solaris 10) is 3.4.x which is reported to have problems, see below.

-It is recommended therefor to install another gcc package, either from some Solaris binary package or to build a vanilla gcc from source.
+It is recommended therefore to install another gcc package, either from some Solaris binary package or to build a vanilla gcc from source.

 ### Selecting a good GCC version